Nietzsche and the State

-Friedrich Nietzsche (1844-1900) is one of the most famous of the modern philosophers.
-A prolific writer on just about every subject, his views on the modern state have been largely overshadowed by his critique of morality, which is a shame because despite the adoption of his philosophy by political movements after his death, Nietzsche held a very clear and consistently critical view of the subject throughout his adult life.
+Friedrich Nietzsche (1844-1900) was a prolific writer on just about every subject.
+His views on the modern state, however, have been largely overshadowed by his critique of morality.
+Nietzsche held a very clear and consistently critical view of the subject throughout his adult life.
 In his more sober moments, he saw the modern state as nothing more than a vehicle for mass power and as a squanderer of exceptional talent.
 In his most feverish moods, the state was “a cold monster” and a base falsehood.

 Who did the state serve?
 “The history of the state is the history of the egoism of the masses and of the blind desire to exist,” Nietzsche wrote in his notes in 1873.
 He again echoed those sentiments in Thus Spake Zarathustra, writing, “All-too-many are born: for the superfluous the state was invented.”
 Everything about the modern state was corrupt: education (“they steal the works of the inventors and the treasures of the sages for themselves”), the media (“they vomit their gall and call it a newspaper”), and most of all, politics.
 Nietzsche characterized politics as a mad rush for power, which squandered the talents of great men, who were forced to pander to the lowest common denominator.